sterraf/forcing_Isabelle/src/README.md

 The tool wrapper 'isabelle' should be on the `PATH` env var.

-E. Gunther, M. Pagano, P. SÃ¡nchez Terraf, M. Steinberg (2021)
+E. Gunther, M. Pagano, P. S nchez Terraf, M. Steinberg (2021)